 Step 1: Gather materials.
-Needed are seed beads (size 8 or larger), Cotton Embroidery Floss, tape and scissors.
+Needed are seed beads (size 8 or larger, you can find a good mix of seed beads online here), Cotton Embroidery Floss, tape and scissors.
 Also, either a magnetic clasp or a large bead (mine was about 6mm) and two crimps are needed for closure.

 Step 2: String on your beads.
 Cut a piece of floss about 1.5 times the length that you will need your bracelet to be.
 String on enough beads to go around your wrist (I used 20, but I have small wrists).
 Tie a knot at the very bottom of the floss, and tape the top down to a flat surface.

 Now, cut two pieces of floss that are about 5 times the length of the thread you already cut.
 Find the center of these threads.
 Place it behind the center thread.
 Now you will knot a square knot.
 To do this, take your left-side string, bring around to the right, over the center string.
 Take your right-side string, bring this over to the left, over the left-side string, but behind the center string.

 Now, take this same string and bring it up through that left-hand loop, over the left-hand string.
 Pull evenly on both strings to create the first knot (second pic.)

 To make the second knot, take the right-hand string this time, bring it over center to the left.
 Take the left, bring it over the right string, yet behind the center.

 Once it’s behind center, bring it forward through the right loop and over the right string.
 Pull evenly to secure knot.

 Step 3: Repeat these steps, remembering to always alternate which string you move first; this will create a flat panel, instead of a spiral.
 If you accidentally move the wrong string, you will start to get a spiral pattern, which won’t work here!